-

 As wireframing winds down, we make any last adjustments based on user and internal feedback.
 It’s important to note that the final wireframes are the basis for the rest of the project—we will design and build to this content and feature set.
 Any major revisions beyond this point will likely impact the schedule and budget.

-This is what most people think of as the fun part.
-We’ve decided what the pages do and how they work—now it’s time to decide how the site will look.
-Based on our style review, we’ll spend some time working on a few example pages exploring different visual ways to express our goals.
+Now that we've decided what the pages do and how they work—it's time to decide how the site will look.
+Based on our style review, we'll spend some time working on a few example pages exploring different visual ways to express our goals.
+We'll work with you to incorporate your brand identity standards and create a look-and-feel the expresses your online essence.

 Which concept will we use?
 There will be a lot of opinions and discussion.
 Luckily, the discovery boards from the beginning of the project will help us make the right decisions during these reviews by providing objective measures and criteria.
 We’ll pick one design, refine it based on feedback, and extend it to several pages.